FAQ Seattle University Tournament

 At the end of the debate/you’ve given your speech, leave your room and head back to your School Room.

-During the day—you can eat the lunch (soup and salad) and pizza slice snack provided.
+During the day—you can eat the lunch and pizza slice snack provided.

 After the last round, there is an awards assembly announcing the top performing students in their events.